memeoAmazonas/tuten-mobile-app/README.md

 ## Apk into directory
 apk
 ```
-set write permissions in the  phone for the app
+-set write permissions in the  phone for the app
+-the app consume services from server https://dev.tuten.cl/TutenREST/rest/user/
 ```
+``:)``